 If you like Street Art, you will love this self-guided Inner West Street art walk through St Peters, Enmore, and Newtown.
 A word of warning, this is not a short walk, the whole thing will take you a good half day or longer if you stop for eats.
 If you have limited time or energy, you could choose just to do a portion of it.
 Buses run along these streets back to the city.

 Recently on a particularly perfect sunny day, I went exploring some of my favourite inner west suburbs on a mission to find some great street art.
-This area has a large number of great works to choose from thanks in part to a Marrickville Council, who have over the years built good relationships with local artists through their Perfect Match program.
-I thought I would write-up my walk in case anyone would like to follow a similar route.
-Where I could find out the name of the Artist I have included it but if you know of any that I have not included, please leave me a comment.
+This area has a large number of excellent works to choose from thanks in part to a Marrickville Council, who have over the years built good relationships with local artists through their Perfect Match program.

-Originally this post was going to be all about the art, but there is so much great food in this area I have added lots of eating (and drinking) suggestions which may make it hard for you actually to complete the walk in one day.
+Originally this post was going to be all about the art, but there is so much great food in this area I have added lots of eating (and drinking) suggestions which may make it hard for you actually to complete the walk in half a day.

 Stop 1 – Mays Lane St Peters

 Begin at St Peters train station approx 12 mins south-west of the Central Station.
 Once you arrive exit to the right side of the station and you are minutes away from Mays Lane.
-Mays Lane and Caroline Lane, which runs off it, are an outdoor gallery featuring an every changing array of work.
-Some is legal and some illegal, since 2010 artists should seek permission to paint here.
+Mays Lane and Caroline Lane, which runs off it, are an outdoor gallery featuring an ever-changing array of work.
+Some are legal, but many are not, since 2010 artists should seek permission to paint here.
 Along with a studio nearby there is also a Facebook page showcasing the work.
-You can also learn more about the Mays Lane Street Art Project here.

 Wander up to the main road, the Princes Highway, you will notice some tall brick stacks from the highway.
 This area is Sydney Park; once a brickyard in recent years has been converted into a fantastic space with bicycle tracks, a community garden, picnic areas, and wetlands.
 It’s hard to imagine this little oasis from the highway, but there you go.